fairouzfelfel/AI-plagiarismedetector/README.md

-# 🧠 AI-Powered Plagiarism Detection Web App
+# 🧠PlagiaSense AI-Powered Plagiarism Detection

 This project is an **AI-based plagiarism detection system** built with **Flask (Python)** and **React (JavaScript)**.
 It uses **Natural Language Processing (NLP)** and **Generative AI** to detect text similarities, reformulate sentences, and generate intelligent summaries.